inikishev/visualbench/README.md

 - to disable the stupid printing use `benchmark.set_print_inverval(None)`.

+- benchmarks have a `benchmark.reset()` method, which resets the benchmark to initial state.
+It can be much faster than re-creating the benchmark from scratch in some cases, so it is good for hyperparameter tuning.

 - if you use optuna pruner, use `benchmark.set_trial(trial, metric="train loss")` and it will report that metric to optuna and raise `optuna.TrialPruned()`

+Here is an
 # Defining new benchmarks

 `Benchmark` is a subclass of `torch.nn.Module`.